ordinateur2-dell-png/openword-converter/README.md

 Current status:
 The command-line version is the main and actively maintained version of this project.
 The Pygame-based graphical interface is experimental and may not receive regular updates.

+License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+See the LICENSE file for the full license text.

+LibreOffice is a separate software project and is not part of this project.